we722/telegram_click_bot_repo/README.md

-# Telegram Click Bot with Flask Webhook
+# Telegram Click Bot (Flask + Webhook)

+A simple Telegram bot built with Python, Flask, and Webhook that gives users clickable earning links and tracks stats.

 ## Features

-- Telegram bot with /start and /stat commands
+- Telegram Bot with `/start` and `/stat` commands
+- Inline button for users to click and earn
+- Tracks user clicks and total income
+- Saves data in `users.json`
-- Flask server with `/` and `/click` API
+- Flask server handles webhooks and click API
-- Webhook handler at `/webhook/<BOT_TOKEN>`
-- JSON file-based user and click data storage
-- Ready for Render deployment
+- Deployment-ready for Render or other services

+---

-## Setup
+## Environment Variables

-1. Set environment variables:
-    - BOT_TOKEN
-    - ADS_LINK (optional)
-    - PORT (Render will assign this automatically)
-    - RENDER_EXTERNAL_HOSTNAME (Render provides this)

-2. Deploy to Render using GitHub
+Set these environment variables in Render's Dashboard or a `.env` file:

+- `BOT_TOKEN` — Your Telegram Bot Token
+- `ADS_LINK` — The link users will click to earn
+- `RENDER_EXTERNAL_HOSTNAME` — (Auto-set by Render)
+- `PORT` — (Optional, default: 5000)

+---

-## License
+## File Structure
-MIT